Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying.md

 4. Unpack the database files in the following folder: `/var/lib/waves/data`.
 5. Run the node with the following command: `sudo systemctl start waves`.

-Latest up-to date database can be obtained via one of the following links:
+Latest up-to date database (the state from nodes.wavesnodes.com) can be obtained via one of the following links:

 * MainNet: [http://blockchain.wavesnodes.com/](http://blockchain.wavesnodes.com/)
 * TestNet: [http://blockchain-testnet.wavesnodes.com/](http://blockchain-testnet.wavesnodes.com/)

-**Note**: Please note that the linked files are updated regularly.
+**Note**: The linked files are updated regularly.

 ## Alternative Unpacking Method